Frequently asked questions for MA students

 2. What does the track system mean?
 How does it work?

-At the department we have three tracks and all the courses offered or cross-listed from other departments fall into one of the three tracks, namely International Relations and Security track; European/Eurasian Studies track, and International Political Economy track.
+At the department we have three tracks and all the courses offered or cross-listed from other departments fall into one of the three tracks, namely International Relations Theory and Law, International Political Sociology and History, and International Political Economy and Development.

 It is mandatory to take at least one course from each track during the Academic Year in order to receive your degree.